srinudts/JAVA/README.md

 Ad Campaign Application - Project Overview

 a) Developed Ad Campaign web application using Spring Boot,
-    Webserver-  Tomcat Server (port:8080)- provided by Spring Database - H2 Database provided by Spring
+    Webserver -  Tomcat Server (port:8080)- provided by Spring, Database - H2 Database provided by Spring,
-    Used Postman for posting requests to the tomcat server Used Spring Scheduler for deactivating the Ads based on their duration time given
+    Used Postman for posting requests to the tomcat server, Used Spring Scheduler for deactivating the Ads based on their duration time given

 =================================================================================